poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 >If you have multiple hosts, it means each host will create its own folder on demand.

   - TODO: use NFS volumes
+## 2. Cluster configuration and deployment (Ansible)

+Will have to install docker and configure many compute modules.
+Don't really want to do that manually and miss anything...
+Here comes Ansible
+??? bug "TODO"
+    Ansible for setting up the Swarm Mode
+My playbook is based on Jeff Geerling's Turing Pi 2, where I swapped K3s for Docker Swarm Mode: https://github.com/geerlingguy/turing-pi-2-cluster

 ## Carve out portainer from the compose file